SWRC May Flyer Cyclosportive 2017

 07/05/2017 - Oxshott, Surrey. - Sportive

-Weeks to go until event: less than 7 weeks
+Days to go until event: 10

 This is the 18th consecutive year the SWRC have run this event and its popularity has increased each time it has taken place.
 There is a choice of two routes, both fully road marked.
 The Flyer 86km route meanders around the North Downs while the 153km Flyer Challenge crosses the North Downs on the way to Amberley in Sussex before returning along a different set of mainly country lanes.

 Both rides are reasonably challenging and while some will enjoy the climbs like Coombe Bottom (tackled by a different route on the outward and return legs) more than others, everyone should enjoy the quiet country lanes of Surrey and Sussex.